mui/toolpad/docs/data/toolpad/concepts/managing-state.md

 The value that the parameter assumes at runtime is the value that is passed in through a URL query parameter.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/managing-state/page-parameters-showcase.png", "alt": "Page parameters on runtime", "caption": "Runtime value passed in through a URL query parameter " }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/managing-state/page-parameters-showcase.png", "alt": "Page parameters on runtime", "caption": "Runtime value passed in through a URL query parameter ", "aspectRatio": 2.7 }}